$0 Colorado Foster Care Quick-Start Checklist

 These are the items that most frequently catch applicants off guard:

-Smoke and CO detectors: Required on every level of the home and within 15 feet of each sleeping room.
+Smoke and CO detectors: Required on every level of the home and near sleeping areas.
 Test them before the caseworker arrives.
 Replace batteries if they're old.
-This sounds obvious but it generates a significant percentage of first-visit follow-up requirements.

 Medication storage: All medications, including over-the-counter items, must be stored out of reach of children or in a locked cabinet.
 If you have a medicine cabinet at child height, this needs to change before the inspection.

 Firearms and ammunition: Colorado's regulations "strongly discourage" firearms in foster homes.
-If you have firearms, they must be stored in a locked gun safe or cabinet, with ammunition locked separately.
-This is not optional.
-The caseworker will ask, and an unlocked firearm will result in a failed inspection.
+If you have firearms, they must be unloaded and stored locked, with ammunition locked separately.
+Ask the licensing agency to confirm the required arrangement before inspection.

 Water heater temperature: If you have a water heater, the temperature should be set to 120°F or below to prevent scalding.
 Caseworkers check this.